3UU/wordpress-shariff-wrapper/shariff/readme.txt

 - new share count service AddThis (thanks to bozana)
 - new service PayPal.Me
 - new google icon
-- fix timeout issues and a lot of other backend issues
 - fix title tag usage in some cases
 - fix rel to data-rel popup
 - fix round buttons in certain themes
 - fix flattr API to fetch counts again
+- workaround to fix the wrong JSON answer of xing API
 - up to date with Heise code version 1.21.0 2015-11-06

+= 3.0.0 =
+- new WP specific statistics backend for share counts
+- new SHARIFF_WP_ROOT_PATH constant for custom wp locations
+- automatic search for custom WP locations (thanks to hirasso)
+- fix timeout issues and a lot of other backend issues
 - deprecated Heise shariff-backend-php
 - deprecated ZendFramework
 - deprecated shariff3uu_cache directory